 LICENSED PRACTICAL NURSING

-Admission process for Licensed Practical Nurse program opens in February/March of each year
+Admission process for Licensed Practical Nurse program will reopen in January of 2019

 Full Time Program - Financial Aid Available